vimeo/psalm/docs/plugins_type_system.md

 `TCallableString` - denotes the `callable-string` type, used to represent an unknown string that is also `callable`.

+`THtmlEscapedString`, `TSqlSelectString` - these are special types, specifically for consumption by plugins.

 #### Scalar class constants

 `TScalarClassConstant` - denotes a class constant whose value might not yet be known.